godot::prelude

 Vector used for 2D math using floating point coordinates.

-2-element structure that can be used to represent positions in 2D space or any other pair of numeric values.
+2-element structure that can be used to represent continuous positions or directions in 2D space, as well as any other pair of numeric values.

 It uses floating-point coordinates of 32-bit precision, unlike the engine’s float type which is always 64-bit.
 The engine can be compiled with the option precision=double to use 64-bit vectors; use the gdext library with the double-precision feature in that case.